PyWPS/pywps-workshop/06-Deployment.md

 ### 1. Nginx+Gunicorn

-First step, look into folder wsgi/ and  open: `pywps.wsgi` (or in [github](https://github.com/geopython/pywps-flask/blob/master/wsgi/))
+First step, look into folder `wsgi/` and  open: `pywps.wsgi` (or in [github](https://github.com/geopython/pywps-flask/blob/master/wsgi/))

-This is a python file that creates as PyWPS service (based on the listed processes and `pywps.cfg`) and returns an application object, this application object in the is based on the WSGI standard.
+This is a Python file that creates as PyWPS service (based on the listed processes and `pywps.cfg`) and returns an application object, this application object in the is based on the WSGI standard.

 [Nginx HTTP server](https://www.nginx.com/resources/wiki/) doesn't have a native WSGI support, it is necessary to setup uWSGI or